 Installation of the GNU Octave or Matlab for data processing (optional).

 Steps 1) and 2) are mandatory.
 Current version of TWM is built with several digitizers integrated.
 Unfortunately it means the TWM application will not run unless there are drivers for all integrated.
-So it is necessary to install VISA drivers even for use with NI 5922 cards and niScope drivers even for use only with Agilent 3458A multimeters.
+So it is necessary to install VISA drivers even for use with NI 5922 cards and “niScope” drivers even for use only with Agilent 3458A multimeters.
 Note this unpleasant “feature” will be fixed in the future by building several version of TWM having support only for selected instrument.

 Step 3) is needed when processing of the recorder waveforms is to be performed in place.
 Without GNU Octave or Matlab, the TWM can only record the waveforms.